 What are our Maggidim’s experiences?

 At JWV, we are very proud to say that we are the Veteran’s Service Organization with the longest legacy.
-We have had members from the Civil War to members in today’s wars in Iraq and Afghanistan.

 Currently, we have living members from WWII, Korea, Vietnam, the Gulf War and the wars in Iraq and Afghanistan.
 Depending on your location, we are able to provide storytellers to your organization from each of these conflicts.